lorenzodifuccia/safaribooks/README.md

                        export the EPUB to E-Readers like Amazon Kindle.
   --preserve-log       Leave the `info_XXXXXXXXXXXXX.log` file even if there
                        isn't any error.
+  --playlist           Set this flag to interpret the <BOOK ID> as <PLAYLIST ID>
   --help               Show this help message.
 ```